 One of the biggest selling points for hydrogen fuel cell vehicles will be the lack of emissions coming out of the tail pipe.
 As Zero-emissions vehicles, hydrogen vehicles do comply with any and all clean air zone restrictions, including both the expanded ULEZ and the much stricter Zero Emission Zone as seen in Oxford city centre.

 The Future Of The Hydrogen Car

 So, is the Hydrogen Car the car of the future?
 It’s still hard to say.
 With the rising popularity of electric vehicles, as well as the further exploration into biofuels, the car fuel of the future is still yet to be decided upon.
+As is often the case in motoring, motorsport is playing a key role in the advancement of hydrogen technology.
+The World Endurance Championship, which includes the legendary 24 Hours of Le Mans, will accept hydrogen powered cars from 2026, so you can expect a sudden uptick in the development of hydrogen vehicles as teams scratch for the leg-up on the opposition.
 In the meantime, Hydrogen Cars and fuel cell production will continue to be developed to push us towards a carbon free economy.
 So watch this space!

 If you’re interested in getting a Hydrogen Car today, there are currently only two mainstream hydrogen cars available on the UK market.
 The Toyota Mirai (pictured above) starts from £65,000, while a Hyundai Nexo (its predecessor, the ix35 is pictured below) will set you back at least £68,000.
 Despite this, there are many more car manufacturers committing to hydrogen technology in the coming years, with brands such as BMW, Land Rover, INEOS and Vauxhall all with hydrogen models on the horizon.